centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 * If there is a Pricelist specific for this country, change to it and update the prices in current selection.
 * If there is a Market specific for this country, change to it and update the products in current selection, removing the unavailable ones.
 * If there is a Language specific for this country, and content (descriptions, category names, etc.) translations for this language are available, return translated content.
 Otherwise, fallback to the default language.

-You can display the full list of countries to which your store can ship to by calling `GET /countries`.
-Alternatively, in authenticated server mode you can display a list of all countries using `GET /countries/all`, where shippable countries will be returned with `"shipTo": true` parameter.
-Shippable countries:
-* Have at least one active Pricelist,
-* Have at least one active Shipping list.

 ## Elements of the webshop